 Naval Air Station Pensacola in Escambia County, Florida — The American South (South Atlantic)

 Location.
-30° 20.936′ N, 87° 18.205′ W. Marker is in Naval Air Station Pensacola, Florida, in Escambia County.
-Marker can be reached from the intersection of S. Blue Angels Pkwy. and Radford Blvd., on the left when traveling east.
+30° 20.943′ N, 87° 18.245′ W. Marker is in Naval Air Station Pensacola, Florida, in Escambia County.
+Memorial is on S. Blue Angels Pkwy. near Radford Blvd., on the left when traveling east.
+Located at the National Naval Aviation Museum.
 Touch for map.
-Located at the National Naval Aviation Museum.
-Marker is at or near this postal address: 1750 Radford Blvd., Pensacola FL 32508, United States of America.
+Marker is at or near this postal address: 1750 Radford Blvd, Pensacola FL 32508, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-USS Antietam (CV-36) Anchor (within shouting distance of this marker); The National Flight Academy (about 500 feet away, measured in a direct line); The Cradle of Naval Aviation Pensacola’s First Lighthouse (approx. 0.2 miles away); Pelicans In Paradise (approx. 0.3 miles away); Pensacola Lighthouse (approx. 0.3 miles away); Battery Trueman (approx. 1.4 miles away); Hurricane Ivan (approx. 1˝ miles away).
+At least 8 other USS Essex (CV-9) Anchor (within shouting distance of this marker); The National Flight Academy (about 600 feet away, measured in a direct line); The Cradle of Naval Aviation (about 600 feet away); Pensacola’s First Lighthouse (approx. 0.2 miles away); Pelicans In Paradise (approx. ¼ mile away); Pensacola Lighthouse (approx. 0.3 miles away); Resisting Land-based Assaults (approx. 0.6 miles away); Spain to Pensacola (approx. 0.7 miles away).
 Touch for a list and map of all markers in Naval Air Station Pensacola.

 Also see . . .